usnistgov/trojai-example/README.md

 ### Parameters Passed to the Container on Launch

 - `--model_filepath` = The path to the model file to be evaluated.
 - `--result_filepath` = The path to the output result file where the probability [0, 1] (in the range of 0 to 1 inclusive) of the aforementioned model file being poisoned is to be written as text (not binary).
+For example, "0.75".
+No other data should be written to this file.
+If the test server cannot parse your results file, the default probability of 0.5 will be substituted.
+If any parse errors occur, they will be listed on the results webpage table under the column "Parsing Errors".
 - `--scratch_dirpath` = The path to a directory (empty folder) where temporary data can be written during the evaluation of the model file.
-- `--examples_dirpath` = The path to a directory containing 100 example png images for each of the 5 classes the trained model is trained to classify.
-Names are of the format "class_0_example_0.png" through "class_4_example_99.png".
+- `--examples_dirpath` = The path to a directory containing a few example png images (for example, round 1 will have 100 examples per model) for each of the classes in the trained model is trained to classify.
+Names are of the format "class_2_example_35.png".

 --------------